Sarthakcreate/iQuizo-AI-quiz-generator-summarizer/README.md

 ## Technologies Used

-- **Langchain:** We have incorporated Langchain basics, APIs, agents and tools in our model for generation of a summarised content from the video as well as generation of a quiz to assess the understandability of the end user.
+- **Langchain:** We have incorporated Langchain basics, APIs, agents and tools for generation of a summarised content from the youtube URL with generation of a quiz to assess the understandability of the end user.
--  **Open AI:** We harness the power of Generative AI for video summarization and quiz generation.
+-  **Open AI:** We harness the power of Generative AI using open AI APIs.
 - **YouTube API:** The application integrates with the YouTube API to fetch video content.
 - **HTML/CSS/JavaScript:** Frontend development is done using standard web technologies for a responsive and interactive user experience.
 - **Python (Backend):** The backend is built using Flask, a lightweight WSGI web application framework.